Atria Publishing Group: 2010s

 Atria Books publishes a wide variety of both fiction and non-fiction and strives to publish a diverse set of books and authors.
 This includes programs for diverse voices, Internet personalities and self-published authors with proven track records.
 In some cases, an editor is given their own imprint with their name on it as with Emily Bestler in 2011.

 In 2011, Atria signed a co-publishing deal with Cash Money Records founders Bryan "Birdman" Williams and Ronald "Slim" Williams for an imprint called Cash Money Content.
 Birdman's intention was to cross-promote books at music events.
 The imprint is headquartered in Miami.

-As of 2012, 25% of Atria Books list of 98 titles was part of an African-American publishing program overseen by Malaika Adero, Vice President and Senior Editor.
+As of 2012, 25% of the Atria Books list of 98 titles was part of an African-American publishing program overseen by Malaika Adero, Vice President and Senior Editor.
 Notable authors include Walter Mosley, Faria Chideya, Blair Underwood and Vickie Stringer.
 Strebor Books an imprint founded in 1999 by author Zane is also under the Atria Publishing Group.
 In an interview on NPR, Adero described the African-American market for books as quite varied.
-Atria Books Espanol, publishes titles aimed at Hispanic readers in both English and Spanish.
+Atria Books Espanol publishes titles aimed at Hispanic readers in both English and Spanish.

 In 2012, Simon & Schuster reorganized their adult publishing imprints into four main groups with Atria Publishing as one main group.
 Howard, a religious imprint based in Nashville was placed under the Atria Publishing Group.

 In 2012, Atria partnered with the UK publisher Short Books' list to form Marble Arch Press to introduce international authors to American readers.

 In 2013, Atria Publishing Group launched 37 INK to focus on a diverse list of books and authors including a focus on African-American voices.